List of Mighty Morphin Power Rangers characters: Master Vile

 Vile later summoned his old ally Dischordia (a monster that uses dance to control her victims) to battle the Rangers, and she nearly succeeded in taking control of the Rangers' minds.
 Vile was foiled once again, as Dischordia met her end courtesy of Ninjor and the Shogun Ultrazord.

 Vile then summoned the Orb of Doom to the Earth, which he used to revert the Rangers to powerless children.
 He prevented Lord Zedd, Rita, Goldar, and Rito from destroying Angel Grove, revealing that he had more plans for the Earth.
 He sent a selection of monsters to invade the planet, led by his field general, Professor Longnose.
 When the invasion was thwarted by the Aquitian Rangers, Vile threw a tantrum and Rita reprimanded him for embarrassing her.
 Fed up, Vile fled back to his home galaxy, where he claimed "the bad guy always win".
 Zedd was overly happy to be rid off Vile to the point he actually kissed an annoyed Goldar.

 After being overthrown by the Machine Empire at the start of Power Rangers Zeo, Rita called her father and begged him to let them stay with him.
 Vile reluctantly agreed knowing that his daughter would be bringing "that husband of hers" and told them not to wake him when they arrive.
 Master Vile also stated that the Machine Empire was worse than he was.

 Master Vile appeared in the Power Rangers Zeo comic book, in which the forces of the Machine Empire attacked his planet looking for Lord Zedd, who was in possession of the Ninja Power Coin energies after he and Rita destroyed them in the television series.
 In the end, Master Vile handed the energies over to the Machine Empire despite the Rangers' attempts to stop the Machine Empire from getting them.
 The Power Coin energies plot went unresolved.

 In Power Rangers in Space, Master Vile was last seen on the Cimmerian Planet attending Dark Specter's conference.

 In the Power Rangers: Operation Overdrive episode "Once a Ranger", it is revealed that he has a grandson named Thrax.

 Hydro Hog

-Hydro Hog is the nemesis of the Aquitian Rangers and the main antagonist of Mighty Morphin Alien Rangers.
+Hydro Hog is the Umibōzu/frog-themed nemesis of the Aquitian Rangers and the main antagonist of Mighty Morphin Alien Rangers.
 He was known as the Emperor of the Dark Waters on Aquitar for his evil ways.
 He was known for having destroyed many planets.
 His main power is to consume all the water available before the Aquitian Rangers can get to it, leaving them dehydrated.
 Rita Repulsa and Lord Zedd sought out Hydro Hog's help when the Aquitian Rangers proved to be too much against them on their own.
 However, he was eventually defeated by the Shogun MegaFalconzord.

 Hydro Hog was voiced by Brad Orchard.
 (Note: Hydro Hog was based on the Kakuranger monster Umibōzu who was originally a one-shot villain.)

 Foot Soldiers

+There are different foot soldiers that serve Rita Repulsa and Lord Zedd.